What are Official Statistics

 What does this mean for NISRA?

-NISRA is committed to complying with the principles of the Code of Practice for Official Statistics.
+NISRA is committed to complying with the principles of the Code of Practice for Statistics.
 The Code encourages and supports NISRA to maintain independence and to ensure adequate resourcing for statistical production.
 It helps producers and users of statistics by setting out the necessary principles and practices to produce statistics that are trustworthy, high quality and of public value.

 Official Statistics can only be designated as "National Statistics" following a formal assessment of their compliance with the Code of Practice by the regulatory arm of the UK Statistics Authority, the Office for Statistics Regulation as described on the UK Statistics Authority website.